ltrgoddard/thesis/temp.markdown

-and virtuosity of expression makes it to be, since the poem is not a means of focussing one’s attention but of diffusing it.’[^110] Prynne gives the principal characteristic of meditative poetry as ’scene-painting’, turning to a contemporary review of Tennyson by John Stuart Mill for a definition:
+and virtuosity of expression makes it to be, since the poem is not a means of focussing one’s attention but of diffusing it.’[^110] Prynne gives the principal characteristic of meditative poetry as ‘scene-painting’, turning to a contemporary review of Tennyson by John Stuart Mill for a definition:

 > \singlespacing Of all the capacities of a poet, that which seems to